An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Inexact -order regularized proximal Newton method

-\begin{remark} Recall that $r_{k,j}(y^{k,j})=0$ iff $y^{k,j}$ is a stationary point of \eqref{subprobj}.
-The inexactness criterion \eqref{inexact-cond} means that each step of Algorithm \ref{qregPNT} is searching for an inexact stationary point of \eqref{subprobj} with the objective value less than that of the current iterate $x^k$.
-Then, some efficient algorithms developed recently for nonconvex composite optimization such as ZeroFPR \cite{Themelis18} can be used as an inner solver.
-Since the inexactness criterion \eqref{inexact-cond} is easily verifiable in practical computation, Algorithm \ref{qregPNT} becomes a practical $q$-order regularized proximal Newton method.
-This is the most significant difference from the one proposed in \cite{QianPan22}, which requires computing an exact stationary point of subproblem at each iterate.
-In addition, Algorithm \ref{qregPNT} imposes a selection for the next iterate $x^{k+1}$ by the objective values of $y^k$ or $y^k\!-\!R_{k}(y^k)$.
-As will be shown in Section \ref{sec4}, such a selection ensures that the iterate sequence produced by Algorithm \ref{qregPNT} is convergent.
+\begin{remark} Recall that $r_{k,j}(y^{k,j})=0$ if and only if $y^{k,j}$ is a stationary point of \eqref{subprobj}.
+The inexactness criterion \eqref{inexact-cond} along with $\Theta_{k,j}(x^k)=F(x^k)$ means that step (2a) of Algorithm \ref{qregPNT} is searching for an inexact stationary point of \eqref{subprobj} with its objective value no worse than the current one of \eqref{prob}.
+Obviously, any efficient algorithms developed recently for nonconvex composite optimization such as ZeroFPR \cite{Themelis18} can be used as an inner solver.
+Together with the checkability of the inexactness criterion \eqref{inexact-cond}, Algorithm \ref{qregPNT} is a practical $q$-order regularized proximal Newton method.
+This is the most significant difference from the one proposed in \cite{QianPan22}, which requires computing an exact stationary point of subproblem at each iteration.
+In addition, Algorithm \ref{qregPNT} involves a novel selection strategy for the next iterate $x^{k+1}$ which, as will be shown in Section \ref{sec4}, ensures that the iterate sequence generated by Algorithm \ref{qregPNT} is convergent.
 When $q=2$, Algorithm \ref{qregPNT} reduces to a regularized proximal Newton method for solving problem \eqref{prob}, but unlike the one developed in \cite{LiuPanWY22} its subproblems are not necessarily convex, and the adopted inexactness criterion and selection strategy on the next iterate are also different from those used in \cite{LiuPanWY22}.